Efficient time tracking and job management limited by basic scheduling capabilities

 I found the GPS tracking and geofencing features particularly valuable for managing teams across various locations, ensuring accountability and efficiency.
 The software also excels at job costing and generating detailed reports, which can significantly improve project management and profitability.

-However, while ClockShark offers solid features for its target market, it may not be the best fit for larger enterprises or industries outside of construction, landscaping, or similar field services.
-The per-user pricing structure could also be a drawback for larger teams—and even smaller teams on a tight budget.
+However, while ClockShark offers solid features for its target market, it may not be the best fit for industries outside of construction, landscaping, or similar field services.
+The simplified scheduling system may also feel limiting for businesses with more complex workforce management needs.
+And, the per-user pricing structure could be a drawback for large or growing teams.

 Key Features:

-• GPS time tracking: Accurately track employee time and location with mobile clock-ins and geofencing.
+- GPS time tracking: Accurately track employee time and location with mobile clock-ins, shared device clock-ins (PIN/facial recognition), supervisor-led crew clock-ins, and geofencing.

 Pros